Holbeck Together: Our People – Julie26th April 2021

 One of the many positives that has come out of this moment in time is the relationships that have blossomed.
 Julie calls every client who receives meals on a Monday morning, and has not only been getting to know people on an individual basis, but hears trends across the group.
 “If one’s down, they’re all down.
 If one’s up, they all are.
 It’s fascinating because they’re not in touch with each other, but the general feeling is always the same.”

 Looking to the future, Holbeck Together is focused on its mission to support all members of the community, which includes families and young people.
-Over the summer, Leeds Community Foundation’s Healthy Holidays programme has enabled the team to support families in the area by providing recipes and ingredients to cook delicious, nutritious meals throughout the week.
+Over the school holidays, Leeds Community Foundation’s Healthy Holidays programme has enabled the team to support families in the area by providing recipes and ingredients to cook delicious, nutritious meals throughout the week.
 “I always said I didn’t want to work with kids, but the Healthy Holidays work has been amazing.
 Hearing feedback from people who have sent pictures of the meals they’ve made and saying they love cooking with their family has been wonderful.
 We’ve done that together.”

 Despite the challenges, long days and stress of not knowing if or when food supplies are going to turn up at the door, Julie is surprised to say she has really enjoyed this period.
 “I’m happy for things to change.
 It gets boring if I’m cooking the same three days from week to week.
 I joined Holbeck Together on a temporary basis initially and I kept saying, don’t give me any responsibility!
 But I’m still here and I’m enjoying it more each day.
 Everything has turned on its head, I’m enjoying cooking more and getting my teeth into things.
 It’s funny how things turn out.”